 I-35W is a north-south corridor through Fort Worth, Haslet and Burleson.
 At its apex in downtown Fort Worth, it carries over 165,000 vehicles per day.
 A major national trade corridor, the interstate has daily truck volumes averaging 11 percent.
 Multiple expansion projects are either planned or underway to improve safety and mobility along 26 miles of I-35W in Tarrant County.

 TxDOT has environmentally cleared I-35W from I-30 to Eagle Parkway to ultimately widen the corridor up to eight mainlanes plus up to six TEXpress Lanes for future traffic volumes.

 Construction began in 2013 on a $1.6 billion interim project to rebuild 10 miles of I-35W from north of I-30 to US 81/287.
 Part of the North Tarrant Express, this project will double the existing capacity by reconstructing the current infrastructure, adding four toll TEXpress Lanes, auxiliary lanes and some frontage roads.
 I-35W from north of I-820 to US 81/287 reached substantial completion in December 2016.
-I-35W from north of I-30 to north of I-820 is estimated for completion in 2018.
+I-35W from north of I-30 to north of I-820 is estimated for completion in late 2018.

 TxDOT has received a proposal from NTE Mobility Partners Segments 3, LLC to rebuild I-35W from US 81/287 to Eagle Parkway.
-This eight-mile project is estimated to begin construction in 2018.

 I-20 to the Johnson County Line (SH 174)